Around a magnet, there are invisible magnetic field lines that indicate the magnetic field.

-Plotting compasses is one way to show magnetic field lines.
+Using plotting compasses is one way to visualise magnetic field lines.

 Here we have many small compasses surrounding the bar magnet.
-As you can see, the north pole is pointing towards the south pole at all times. if you extend the lines, it will start to look like the original magnetic field diagram, going out of the north pole and into the south pole.
+As you can see, the north pole is pointing towards the south pole at all times.
+If you extend the lines, they will start to resemble the original magnetic field diagram, extending from the north pole and leading into the south pole.

-To show magnetic field lines, we can also place a bar magnet in a pile of iron fillings.
+Another way to show magnetic field lines is by placing a bar magnet in a pile of iron filings.
 The iron fillings will sort themselves along the magnetic field lines.

 Here we can see the iron fillings showing the magnetic field around the bar magnet.